 Anyone that knows me knows I love networking.
 Half the fun of being an entrepreneur in Calgary is putting yourself out there and meeting new people.
-What a better way is there of getting to educate others about your business and getting to know what others do?
+What a better way to educate others about your business and getting to know what others do?

 I am surprised how few people still don’t know about Meetup.com and how it can be used to supplement your networking strategy.

 Following the September 11 attacks in 2001, the site’s co-founder Scott Heiferman publicly stated that the manner in which people in New York City came together in the aftermath of that traumatic event inspired him to use the Internet to make it easier for people to connect with strangers in their community.

 Launching on June 12, 2002, it quickly became an organizing tool for a variety of common interests including fan groups, outdoor enthusiasts, community activists, support groups, and more.

 What surprised me was the longevity of the platform.
 A Social Media platform from 2002?
 That predates Facebook, Twitter and many more.

 I was asked to be a Co-Organizer of one of Calgary’s most popular business related Meetups a while back.
 The “Calgary Business Professionals” aka “CBP”.
 My fellow Co-Organizer is Sean Phillips and the lead Organizer and group owner is Lisa Marie Genovese.

 Our group was formed on November 27, 2002, so has been in existence almost as long as Meetup itself.
 The group has undergone many changes through the years and assorted management structures, but it has grown by leaps and bounds since Lisa took over.
 We average around 50 new members per month and we have some of the more stringent membership requirements to join.
 We currently have over 2,000 members.